According to the British Pest Control Association, up to 49 per cent of feral pigeons could carry infectious diseases that can be passed to humans.

 For over 25 years, the team at Urban Hawks has provided bird control solutions throughout the North West to stop the spread of disease.

-If you are concerned about pigeons causing damage or posing health risks at your site, don’t hesitate to get in touch with us today.
+If you are concerned about pigeons causing damage or posing health risks at your site, and wish to know how to get rid of birds, don’t hesitate to get in touch with us today.